 We're building an exciting new information source all about China.
 We found other sites were poorly structured, too detailed (such as Wikipedia) or just too old-fashioned.
 What we thought was needed was a carefully constructed set of pages with strict editorial control so that links and pages are consistent, up-to-date and easy to navigate without clutter.

-China Sage Site updates
+China Sage News

 We use a consistent style for links within Chinasage.
 An internal link taking you to another page within our site is shown like this while a link to a page on any other web site is shown like this ➚.